Frequently Asked Questions

 The minimum size of delegation catered for should consist of 2 people.
 A delegation must have at least 2 participating members, including Head Delegate.

-For now, prospective delegates and delegations are encouraged to register their interest via the Expression of Interest Applications found below.
-These early applicants will be guaranteed their first preference committee, on a first come first served basis, and provided that they pay their delegate fee in due course.
+Prospective delegates must first register their interest via the Expression of Interest Applications found below.
+Applicants will then be forwarded an invoice for payment and will be accepted to the Conference provided that they pay their delegate fee in due course.

 Expression of Interest for Delegates: click here